Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Models and Methods

 In the proposed setup, it is possible but not necessary, that one or more of the studies have information on all covariates to fit the maximal model by themselves.
-Under certain study designs, such as the multi-phase designs [\citet{whittemore, breslow88, breslow97, wild}] and the partial questionnaire design [\citet{carroll}], data could be partitioned into independent sets where the maximal model can be fitted on some sets and various reduced models can be fitted on others.
-The maximal model $f(Y|\vec{X};\bd{\beta})$ and the reduced models $g_{k}(Y|\vec{X}_{A_k};\bd{\theta}_k)$'s may have different parametric forms, such as logistic and probit models when $Y$ is a binary disease outcome.
+Under certain study designs, such as the multi-phase designs \citep{breslow88, breslow97, whittemore, wild} and the partial questionnaire design \citep{carroll}, data could be partitioned into independent sets where the maximal model can be fitted on some sets and various reduced models can be fitted on others.
+The maximal model $f(Y|X;\beta)$ and the reduced models $g_{k}(Y|X_{A_k};\theta_k)$ may have different parametric forms, such as logistic and probit models when $Y$ is a binary disease outcome.
 This setup also allows incorporation of covariates which may be measured more accurately or in a more refined fashion in some studies than others.
-The setup can, for example, handle the scenario where different studies may include two types of measurements, namely, $Z_1$ and $Z_2$, for the same covariate, say $Z$, where $Z_2$ is the more refined measurement than $Z_1$.
-The different reduced models may include $Z_1$ or $Z_2$, but we assume the reference dataset include both $Z_1$ and $Z_2$.
-One may assume that in the maximal model, $Y$ is independent of $Z_1$ given $Z_2$ and other variables by setting the regression parameters associated with $Z_2$ to be zero apriori.
+For example, different studies may include two types of measurements, namely, $Z_1$ and $Z_2$, for the same covariate, with $Z_2$ a more refined measurement.
+In this case the different reduced models may include $Z_1$ or $Z_2$, but we require that the reference dataset includes both $Z_1$ and $Z_2$.
+In the maximal model, we can enforce that Y is independent of $Z_1$ given $Z_2$ by setting the regression parameters associated with $Z_1$ to be zero.
+If all of reduced models were the same, i.e. all studies have the same covariate information, we have $X_k =X$, $\theta_{k}=\beta$ and $g_{k}=f$ for each $k$, and the common parameter of interest $\beta^{*}$ can be efficiently estimated by the fixed-effect meta-analysis estimator $\hat{\beta}_{\mbox{meta}} = \sum_{k=1}^K(\sum_{k=1}^K S_{k}^{-1})^{-1}S_{k}^{-1}\hat{\theta}_{k}$, the variance of which, in turn, can be estimated by $\hat{\Sigma}_{\mbox{meta}} = (\sum_{k=1}^K S_{k}^{-1})^{-1}$ \citep{van, ritz, jackson}.